entrypoint-lv/DataTableQueryBuilder/docs/guide/advanced/usage-without-projection.md

 pazeSize: 20
 ```

-This is easily achievable with custom search expression:
+This is easily achievable using a custom search expression:

 ```c#
 o.ForField(f => f.Posts, o =>